-How does the image to the left make you feel?
+How does the above image make you feel?

 Certainly not good, correct?